jzornes13/os-ticket-prereq-install/README.md

 <p>
 1

+- Pick the resource group we just created RG-osTicket
-- name your VM anything you want in this case we named it VM1
+- name your VM anything you want in this case we named it VM-osticket

-- resource group is automatically given a name but you can change it.
 - change the region to your own, we used west US 3
+- under image we chose windows 10 pro
-- choose the size of the server taking into account what you will be using it for. we chose Standard e2 v3- 2vcpus, 16 gib memory
+- choose the size of the server taking into account what you will be using it for. we chose Standard v3- 4 16gb memory
 - create a username and password (just remember your credentials!)
 - make sure to check your box (bottom left)
 - we can go ahead and skip everything else and click review/create